gyulanemeth/bluefox.email/docs/design-systems/templates.md

 - **Edit preview text** – Clicking the pencil icon next to the preview text allows users to update the preview text.

 - **On project creation** – A dropdown that defines the template’s role within a project.
+When a project is created, selected templates are automatically added as transactional, triggered, or campaign emails, ensuring they are ready for use from the start.
 Options include:

     - **Do nothing** – The template remains available but is not assigned any specific function.